The two-clock problem in population dynamics: Theory

 From the forward distribution we recover the population size $N_n$ in the $n$-th generation as \cite{nozoe_inferring_2017}

 To show this, it is enough to consider all lineages up to the $n$-th generation.
-If a lineage goes extinct in generation $k \leq n$, then $m_k = 0$ and its total contribution to \eqref{eq:pop_nozoe_N} vanishes.
-Otherwise, its weight in Eq.~\eqref{eq:pop_nozoe_N} exactly cancels out its forward probability \eqref{eq:pop_fwd_prob} and it contributes $1$ to the expectation.
+If a lineage goes extinct in generation $i \leq n$, then $m_i = 0$ and its total contribution to \eqref{eq:pop_nozoe_N} vanishes.
+Otherwise, its weight in Eq.~\eqref{eq:pop_nozoe_N} exactly cancels out its forward probability \eqref{eq:pop_fwd_prob}, and it contributes $1$ to the expectation.

-Each lineage in the forward distribution evolves independently of the others in the population tree $\Psi$, and the evolution of an individual lineage defines what we call the forward lineage process.
-Averaging over all possible realisations of $\Psi$, we can therefore compute the typical population size by summing over lineages sampled from this process \cite{levien_large_2020}.
-For this purpose we define the absolute fitness of a lineage $\ell$ as
+Each lineage in the forward distribution evolves independently of the others in the population $\Psi$.
+Averaging over all possible realizations of a population $\Psi$, we can therefore define the forward lineage process, which describes the behaviour of a randomly sampled lineage irrespective of the surrounding population.
+Using Eq.~\eqref{eq:pop_nozoe_N}, we can write the \emph{expected} size of a population in generation $n$ as

+Here we sample a lineage from the forward lineage process, which is independent of $\Psi$ \cite{levien_large_2020}.
+Based on Eq.~\eqref{eq:pop_nozoe_N_avg} we define the weight, or absolute fitness, of a lineage $\ell$ as

-which is independent of the population tree $\Psi$.
-If a lineage goes extinct by generation $n$, then formally $w_n(\ell) = -\infty$.
-This provides an intrinsic notion of reproductive success for a lineage as measured by its contribution to a population \cite{nozoe_inferring_2017}.
+This provides an intrinsic notion of reproductive success for a lineage \cite{nozoe_inferring_2017}.
+If a lineage goes extinct in generation $n$, then it does not contribute to future generations and we have $w_k(\ell) = 0$ for $k > n$.

-The above describes lineages in the $n$-picture, where the generations $n$ are fixed and the birth times $t_n$ are dependent variables.
+This describes lineages in the $n$-picture, where the generations $n$ are fixed and the birth times $t_n$ are dependent variables.
 In the $t$-picture, we swap the roles of $n$ and $t$: lineages are now indexed by physical time $t$, and the current generation $n(t)$ is a dependent variable.
 We define the generation counting process $n(t)$ of a lineage as